box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 ## Get storage policy assignment

 Fetches a specific storage policy assignment.
-Only a Primary Admin can access this endpoint.
-The user needs to generate a token for an account to authenticate this request.

 This operation is performed by calling function `getStoragePolicyAssignmentById`.